cori-o/uwsgi-fastcgi/README.md

 - The -d flag runs the containers in the background.
 - The --build flag rebuilds the containers if changes are made

+#### 3. edit ./rag/.env
+You need to set the ip_addr value in the .env file according to your development environment in order to connect to the Milvus container.

 ### Verify the Setup
 ```